OSGeo/OSGeoLive-doc/en/quickstart/istsos_quickstart.rst

 istSOS Quickstart
 ********************************************************************************

-istSOS is an OGC SOS server implementation written in Python using :doc:`PostGIS <../overview/postgis_overview>` for data storage. istSOS allows for managing and dispatch observations from monitoring sensors according to the Sensor Observation Service standard.
+istSOS is sensor data management tool that allows collection, maintenance and publishing of monitoring observations using the Open Geospatial Consortium (OGC) :doc:`Sensor Observation Service (SOS) <../standards/sos_overview>` standard.
-The project provides also a Graphical user Interface that allows for easing the daily operations and a RESTFull Web api for automatizing administration procedures.

-istSOS is installed by default on the OSGeo-Live DVD.
-This QuickStart will describe how to:
+This QuickStart describes how to:

-  * add new observations using a python script and the RestFul API
+  * Add new observations using a python script and the RestFul API.
-  * view and edit data with the administration interface
+  * View and edit data with the administration interface.

 Add new observations
 ================================================================================

 #.
-Create a text files with sensor data formatted according to "text/csv, subtype=istSOS".
-This format is a CSV represented by a header as the first line containing the URI names of the observed properties, the following lines contains the data.
+First we will create a text file with sensor data, formatted according to "text/csv, subtype=istSOS".
+The file uses a Comma Separated Values (CSV) format.
+The first line contains header information, including URI names of the observed properties.
+The following lines contain the data.

     #.
-Click :menuselection:`Accessories --> Leafpad`.
+Open a text editor by selecting :menuselection:`Accessories --> Leafpad`.

     #.
-Copy and paste the follwing text:
+Copy and paste the follwing text into the text editor window:

     .. code-block:: rest